-In addition to the above, we plan to conduct useability studies in Israel, the U.S. or other countries on products that have not yet been cleared or approved for a particular indication.
+In addition, we plan to conduct useability studies in the U.S. or other countries on the PressureSafe and on NoBiotics.
 Additional regulations govern the approval, initiation, conduct, documentation and reporting of clinical studies to regulatory agencies in the countries or regions in which they are conducted.
 Such investigational use is generally also regulated by local and institutional requirements and policies which usually include review by an ethics committee or institutional review board, or IRB.
 Failure to comply with all regulations governing such studies could subject the company to significant enforcement actions and sanctions, including halting of the study, seizure of investigational devices or data, sanctions against investigators, civil or criminal penalties, and other actions.
-Without the data from one or more clinical studies, it may not be possible for us to secure the data necessary to support certain regulatory submissions, to secure reimbursement or demonstrate other requirements.
-We cannot assure that access to clinical investigators, sites and subjects, documentation and data will be available on the terms and timeframes necessary.
+Without the data from one or more clinical studies, it may not be